Xinghan/vSphere-machine-learning-extension/docs/install/tkgs.rst

       # if you run the command locally, visit http://localhost:8080

-Then you use the IP to access Kubeflow on vSphere in browser.
+Use the IP to access Kubeflow on vSphere in browser.

     .. image:: ../_static/install-tkgs-login.png